yale-mgt-656-fall-2022/server-side-app-starter/README.md

 ## Tips

 - Make sure you commit your work using git and push it to GitHub
-- Deploy your app to Heroku
+- Deploy your app to Heroku/fly.io
-- Submit both your GitHub repo URL and your app (Heroku) URL via the class website.
+- Submit both your GitHub repo URL and your app (Heroku or fly.io) URL via the class website.
 If you don't do so, or you do so inaccurately, I won't be able to give you a grade that reflects your true awesomeness.